KernelFierce/ShivaTeach/README.md

 ### Sprint 4: Parent Portal
 - **Status**: ⏳ To Do
-- **Objective**: Create the portal for parents to manage financials and monitor academic progress.
+-Objective**: Create the portal for parents to manage financials and monitor academic progress.
 - **Features**:
     1.  **Parent Dashboard & Financials**: Build the UI for parents to view and pay invoices and see transaction history.
     2.  **Child Oversight**: Create the read-only view of their child's schedule, grades, and attendance.